rajshw-shaw/training/beta-4-setup.md

 In the web console, logged in as `joe`, find the "Quickstart" project, and then hit the "Create +" button.
 We've seen this page before, but now it contains something new -- an "instant app(lication)".
-An instant app is a "special" kind of template (relaly, it just has the "instant-app" tag).
+An instant app is a "special" kind of template (really, it just has the "instant-app" tag).
 The idea behind an "instant app" is that, when creating an instance of the template, you will have a fully functional application. in this example, our "instant" app is just a simple key-value storage and retrieval webpage.